“Conas atá sibh?”, “Go maith!” we both answered in unison.

-Baile na nGall, or Ballydavid, is a special place for Mom and I. Translated as “Town of the Foreigners”, it’s more like a second home rather than a foreign land. Áit gurb fhéidir linn Gaelainn a labhairt gan stró.
+Baile na nGall is a special place for Mom and I. Translated as “Town of the Foreigners”, it’s more like a second home rather than a foreign land. Áit gurb fhéidir linn Gaelainn a labhairt gan stró.

 Not only is it a great spot for an off-the-beaten-track drink, it’s also the place where my grandad was born in the heart of the Gaeltacht.

-He was a gardener with a great love of nature.
-In the moorland, he loved nothing better than sitting on a turtog on the bog, listening to the moorhen and lark in the evening while smoking his pipe – a signature look that he acquired over the years.
+Grandad was a gardener with a great love of nature.
+In the moorland, he loved nothing better than sitting on a turtóg on the bog while smoking his pipe – a signature look that he acquired over the years.
 “The moorland was Majorca at home”, he’d say.

-Ballydavid is a small, quaint, uncommercialised townland in the Kerry Gaeltacht.
+Baile na nGall is a small, quaint, uncommercialised townland in the Kerry Gaeltacht.
 It’s on the shores of Smerwick Harbour and is a quiet fishing village.

-Home to a few houses, pubs, a beach, pier, the Irish language radio station Raidió na Gaeltachta and now a seaweed bathhouse, it oozes old-school Ireland.
+Home to a few houses, pubs, a beach, pier, the Irish language radio station Raidió na Gaeltachta, it oozes old-school Ireland from times gone by.

-It’s here that we come across locals who are willing to speak the cúpla focal with randomers like us.
+It’s here that we come across locals who are willing to speak the cúpla focal with people like us.

-Moving past the pub you can head towards the back of Ballydavid and Siúlóid na Faille (or cliff walk) where you’ll soon come across a rundown watchtower.
+Moving past Tigh T.P.‘s pub you can head towards the back of Baile na nGall and Siúlóid na Faille (or cliff walk) where you’ll soon come across a rundown watchtower.